This article was last updated by on

 Meanwhile, you must ensure your plant receives bright sunlight for at least 5-6 hours.

-• Ensure to provide 2 to 3 hours of morning sunlight to your Large Watermelon Peperomia.
+• Ensure to provide 2-3 hours of morning sunlight to your Large Watermelon Peperomia.

 • If you plan to grow them outdoors, ensure you place them under a partial shade.